svaksha/aksh/Agrey/2015-10-26-svaksha-conquaire.md

 + Mixing programming languages is inevitable for certain tasks but more than 2 or 3 will become a maintenance nightmare over time - Dependency hell and future maintenance issues, if any.
 + Must be easy to learn - in terms of future development and maintenance issues.
 + Existing cross-lang API wrappers must be maintained in future too.
 + Good community support - very essential for bugs or help wanted situations.
-At the minimum, a mailing list or irc-channel with some core-devs interacting with the general public.
+   + For external project libs: They must have a mailing list, irc-channel and bug tracker with some core-devs interacting with the general public otherwise its hard to get help.
 + Good documentation :: Locally, where ever possible provide links to documentation and other helpful links in a wiki or a git-based system that can be easily updated (via markdown document files), say, the public github wiki system based on git.
 Alternatively, a self-hosted [private wiki](https://github.com/kahun/awesome-sysadmin#wikis) can also be used but it creates additional overheads of regular maintenence and data backups, hence, the public git-based system is more suitable.

 ====